IDsuroh/minishell/README.md

 Work Left: Implement logic to search through the directories listed in the $PATH environment variable for the executable corresponding to the command name (if it doesn’t include a slash).
 This step is necessary to locate the proper binary to run.

-Built-in Commands:
+Implement Built-in Commands to Execution:
+(built-ins cant fork unless it is in a pipeline.)

-Work Left: If your shell needs to support built-in commands (like cd, exit, etc.), you'll have to implement these and decide whether they should run in the parent process (to affect the shell state) or via forking.
+Work Left: You'll have to implement these and decide whether they should run in the parent process (to affect the shell state) or via forking.

 Additional Error Handling and Testing: